 Teaching School Hub

 Frank Wise School was designated a Teaching School in 2013 as part of a Multi-Teaching School alliance made up of ourselves, The Cherwell School and King Alfred’s Academy.
 Bartholomew School joined the Alliance in 2014, followed by the Grandpont and ACE Centre early years settings in 2015.
-The alliance is now comprised of ten Teaching Schools working collaboratively to deliver a shared vision across Oxfordshire and beyond.
+The alliance ended up comprised of ten Teaching Schools working collaboratively to deliver a shared vision across Oxfordshire and beyond.

 Since the end of the Teaching Schools project we have continued to work closely with the Oxfordshire Teaching Schools Hub and Oxfordshire Teacher Training.
 Within the context of this work, Frank Wise School contributes to SEND CPD across a range of programmes and supports the SEND elements of Initial Teaching Training.
 Our work in this area is led by our Assistant Headteacher Matt McArthur

 Frank Wise School is committed to actively supporting children with Special Educational Needs and Disabilities (SEND).
 One of the ways in which we do this is by providing a traded Outreach service to mainstream schools.
 We work collaboratively with mainstream staff to increase their knowledge, skills and confidence in meeting the requirements of – and getting the best outcomes for – a wide range of children and young people with SEND.
 This is through the provision of training, consultation and bespoke support, which may include:

 - Reviewing the school leadership, culture and systems in order to celebrate strengths and develop a plan to address areas for development